-- Coats and outerwear: If your foyer does not have a closet, be sure to add a coat rack or some wall hooks for hanging coats and bags.
+- Coats and outerwear: If your foyer does not have a closet, add a coat rack or some wall hooks for hanging coats and bags.
 Make sure you have some sort of storage for hats, scarves, and other accessories.
 A chest of drawers, a bench with storage inside, or even a series of baskets can do the trick.

-- Umbrellas: An umbrella stand is a great idea if you have space.
-There are a lot of really nice ones available, and they can add a nice decorative element.
+- Umbrellas: An umbrella stand is a great idea if you have space and they can add a nice decorative element.

 - Bench: A bench, stool, or chair is great for sitting down and putting on shoes.
 Even if you do not use it, it is a nice piece of furniture to have if elderly people come to visit.

 - Flowers: A vase of flowers is a wonderful touch.
-It is a lovely thing for you and your guests to see as soon as you walk in the door.
+It is a lovely thing to see as soon as you walk in the door.